 20. Omni-Channel Strategy

 Many of SQM's clients are using an omni-channel strategy.
 At its core, an omni-channel practice is a multi-channel customer service approach that provides the customer with an integrated experience to resolve their inquiry or problem.
 Omni-channel is defined as a customer who had a seamless experience across all contact channels they used to resolve the same inquiry or problem.
 Put differently, when a customer used another channel to resolve the same inquiry or problem, they could pick up from where they left off in the previous channel and, as a result, did not have to start from the beginning.

 How SQM Can Help Your Organization Improve FCR

 Since 1996, SQM has been a contact center First Contact Resolution expert specializing in measuring, benchmarking, tracking, and improving FCR.
-At the heart of our services is mySQM™ FCR Insights software, FCR research, best practices consulting, and awarding for FCR performance.
+At the heart of our services is mySQM™ Customer Service QA Software, FCR research, best practices consulting, and awarding for FCR performance.
 We are passionate about helping contact centers improve FCR, deliver a great customer experience, reduce operating costs and customer defections, and increase NPS.